d3sformal/debug-infra-gentests/sandbox/02-ipc/llcap-server/README.md

       -s, --buff-size <BUFF_SIZE>    Buffer size in bytes [default: 4194304] -v, --verbose...
-Enable verbose output, write up to 3x -f, --full                     Perform the full tool iteration starting from the selected stage -a, --all-artifacts            Produce all artifacts that can be exported (in default locations) This option overrides ALL paths specified as out_file, or in_file for ANY stage
+Enable verbose output, write up to 3x -f, --full                     Perform the full tool iteration starting from the selected stage -a, --all-artifacts            Produce all artifacts that can be exported (in default locations) This option overrides ALL paths specified as import or export paths for ANY stage
           --cleanup                  Perform a cleanup of all possibly leftover resources related to the given stage and exit -h, --help                     Print help
       -V, --version                  Print version